You are here

 It is therefore a good time to ask the question, what next in Syria?
 How will conflict-affected Syrians be supported in the next phase of the war?
 To what degree does the emerging narrative around Syria reflect the reality on the ground?
 What are the barriers to safe returns and what role can international actors play in addressing these?

-The panel will address critical issues for the future of Syria, including the changing conflict dynamics and how that might impact humanitarian actors; the role of European powers in peace-making; and the protection of those affected by the conflict inside Syria, in neighbouring countries, and beyond.
+The panel addressed critical issues for the future of Syria, including the changing conflict dynamics and how that might impact humanitarian actors; the role of European powers in peace-making; and the protection of those affected by the conflict inside Syria, in neighbouring countries, and beyond.